skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 I'm frustrated on over-the-shelf sprinkler systems for home owners.
 They are complicated to use, outdated, and can't customize at a good price.
+The concept of "set it and forget" is not efficient for water or power.

+## Research

-The open source community has solved this!
-The primary objective is to setup a water sprinkler to toggle based on special conditions like time (including sunrise/sunset), humidity, and perhaps temperature.
+How to do this for less, better, and low effort?
+A possible solution is a mix of inexpensive hardware and customized open source software with ability to extend it.
+The primary objective is to trigger a water sprinkler solenoid to toggle based on special conditions like time (including sunrise/sunset), humidity, and perhaps temperature.
 So let's make it!

 <small>(there is affiliate links on this page for hardware used in this project)</small>

-## Build a Watering sprinkler for less, better and for low effort

 ### Must Haves